 October 4, 2013, 11:30 a.m., room A

-Join us for a discussion of the 2012-13 Supreme Court decisions, which include marriage equality, voting rights, voter registration, affirmative action, international human rights, privacy, patents, and employment discrimination.
-The presentation features professors Leora Harpaz, Art Leaven, Bruce Miller, Giovanna Shay, and Art Wolf.
+The 2012-13 Supreme Court decisions included marriage equality, voting rights, voter registration, affirmative action, international human rights, privacy, patents, and employment discrimination.
+The presentation featured professors Leora Harpaz, Art Leaven, Bruce Miller, Giovanna Shay, and Art Wolf.